robgpita-noaa/inundation-mapping/pw/README.md

     2.)
 The second is from viewing the amount of active nodes as viewed from the HOME tab in PW (unclick terminal Icon).

+From there, you can modify the docker run command in `slurm_single_fim_pipeline.sh` to suit your desired run.